Link-/Arab_OSC/README.md

-# Arab OSC
-> List of the most influential Arab Open Source Contributors (Arab OSC)
+# Arab Open Source Contributors

 This is a list of the most influential Arab Open Source Contributors.
 This list has been compiled based on recommendations and referrals from the community.
 Anyone can contribute to this list just create a Pull Request (PR)!